Introduction

 Individuals:

-- Age: Over 18 and within legal working age.
+- Age: Over 18 and within legal working age (or under age 70 and not in receipt of a state pension)

 - Location: Working or seeking work in the Republic of Ireland, excluding the public sector.